CanAsia Energy (CVE:CEC) Shares Up 20% – Should You Buy?

-CanAsia Energy Corp.
-(CVE:CEC – Get Free Report)’s share price shot up 20% during trading on Wednesday .
-The company traded as high as C$0.09 and last traded at C$0.09.
+Shares of CanAsia Energy Corp.
+(CVE:CEC – Get Free Report) traded up 20% during mid-day trading on Thursday .
+The stock traded as high as C$0.09 and last traded at C$0.09.
 157,406 shares changed hands during mid-day trading, an increase of 348% from the average session volume of 35,134 shares.
 The stock had previously closed at C$0.08.

 CanAsia Energy Corp. operates as a junior oil and gas oil company.
 The company was incorporated in 2022 and is based in Calgary, Canada.